 Draft Community Engagement Policy 2026

-Have your say on our draft Community Engagement Policy.
-We have updated our Policy to align with the Minister for Local Government's Community Engagement Charter.
+Consultation on our draft Community Engagement Policy has closed.
+We are updating our Policy to align with the Minister for Local Government's Community Engagement Charter.

 Under the Local Government Act 1999 (the Act) every council is required to maintain a Community Engagement Policy.
 The Community Engagement Policy sets out our formal commitments, statutory requirements and minimum standards for community engagement.